Khaledgarbaya/cra-to-gatsby-workshop/exercise/04-breakdown-cra-routes/README.md

 ## Exercise

-Your job is to use what you learned in the previous exercises to conver this React app pages to a Gatsby app.
+Your job is to use what you learned in the previous exercises to convert this React app to a Gatsby app.

 > 💡 for the pages `app/profile` and `app/stats` they are specific to a logged in user and we'll add authentication to them later.